Being self-employed gives you lots of freedom.

 After all, what’s worse than getting hit with a tax bill when you file your returns?

-While there are a high number of people who fail to properly account for and report non-resident taxes to the states they end up working in, that doesn’t mean it’s okay.
+While there are a high number of digital nomads–and just people in general–who fail to properly account for and report tax-related info doesn’t mean it’s okay.

 This makes your tax reporting infinitely easier and you’ll spend less time dealing with administrative work and more time doing whatever else you want to do.
+It’s as if they had digital nomads in mind when they designed these features?
 If you’re already paying someone to do it, then you’ll save a buttload of money since all it’s going to take is a few clicks!

-How do you handle being location independent when it comes to taxes?
+How do you handle being a location-independent digital nomad when it comes to taxes?
 Do you have the confidence to do it all yourself or do you have an accountant who takes care of it for you?
 Were you surprised by any of the rules/facts I mentioned?